faustostangler/FL2/code style manual.md

 ### 5.2 Indentation
 - **Spacing**: Use 4 spaces per indentation level.
 Do not use tabs.

-## 6. Architecture and Design
-- Use best softwarte architecture principles.
-Low Coupling and High Cohesion.
-- Consider MVC (Model-View-Controller), DDD (Domain-Driven Design), Hexagonal Architecture (Ports and Adapters), Clean Architecture, Microservices, Monolith, and Event-Driven Architecture.
-- Consider MVC, DDD, hexagonal, clean, microservices, monolith, event-driven and others.
-- Use logical layers (presentation, application, domain, infrastructure).
-- Use components within layers (Controller, Domain, Service, Repository, Entities)
-- VO, aggregates, business rules, DTO.
-- For persistence and ORM, SQLAlchemy and SQLite.

-### 6.1 Single Responsibility
-- **Focus**: Each function should have a single, well-defined responsibility.
-If a function does too much, refactor it into smaller, more focused functions.

-### 6.2 Parameter Handling
-- **Descriptive Names**: Use clear and descriptive names for parameters.
-- **Default Values**: Provide default values for optional parameters.
-- **Grouping**: If a function requires many parameters, consider grouping them into a dictionary or passing an object.
-Use dataclasses and DTO whenever possible.

-## 7. Performance Logging and Benchmarking

 ### 7.1 Performance Logging
 - **Guidelines**: All time-based measurements should use a centralized performance logging function rather than time.time() directly.
 Purpose: Standardized performance logging ensures consistent reporting and benchmarking across modules.